dhenderson/dhenderson.github.io/projects.md

 # Datadocs

 Datadocs automatically generates searchable documentation of data stored in csv files.
-You can learn more about and download Datadocs by visiting the [Datadocs github page](https://github.com/dhenderson/datadocs/) or viewing a sample version of documentation [generated using Datadocs](http://fullcontactphilanthropy.com/datadocs/).
+You can learn more about and download Datadocs by visiting the [Datadocs Github page](https://github.com/dhenderson/datadocs/) or viewing a sample version of documentation [generated using Datadocs](http://fullcontactphilanthropy.com/datadocs/).

 # Message in a Bottle